1tsS0meth1ng/span-project/README.md

 ------------------------------------------------------
 ```
 ### 3. Go back
-Returns to the main view
+Returns to the main view.